Sovereign Harbour Residents Association banner

 April 2020.
 Following our earlier letter to the Sovereign Harbour Trust CIC, we wrote again in April 2020 asking for more details of the charges and for greater engagement with the residents, including SHRA having regular meetings with the CIC board.
 Click here to read SHRA's letter...

 August 2020.
-Following a subequent exchange of emails, the CIC formally replied to our April letter on the 4 August 2020.
+Following a subsequent exchange of emails, the CIC formally replied to our April letter on 4 August 2020.
 Click here to read their reply.
-We have replied saying that we looked forward to seeing improved information on the SHT website and indicated that we would like to work with them on getting the arrangement for the annual rentcharge on a more transparent footing.
+We replied that we looked forward to seeing improved information on the SHT website and indicated that we would like to work with them to make the arrangement for the annual rentcharge more transparent.

-We have continued to press the CIC and Premier Marinas to make the charges more transparent and to show more clearly how the money we pay is actually spent.
+We have continued to press the CIC and Premier Marinas to make the charges more transparent and show how the money we pay is spent.

 January 2021.
-Over the last few months SHRA has continued trying to get the CIC to produce transparent accounts which explain more clearly who benefits from the charge.
+Over the last few months, SHRA has continued trying to get the CIC to produce transparent accounts that clearly explain who benefits from the charge.

 March 2021.
-SHRA wrote to the CIC complaining that despite our requests that the accounts should be made more transparent, this year's invoices are not much better than in previous years.
-We also requested some factual information e.g the number of properties who pay the charge and the number of non-payers.
+SHRA wrote to the CIC complaining that despite our requests for the accounts to be made more transparent, this year's invoices are not much better than in previous years.
+We also requested some factual information, e.g. the number of properties that pay the charge and the number of non-payers.
 We offered to help the CIC improve the transparency of their invoice and the other information they supply about the rentcharge.
 Click here to read our letter...
-The CIC replied saying they would be happy to consider any suggestions to improve the tranpacency of the annual invoices.
+The CIC replied, saying they would be happy to consider any suggestions to improve the transparency of the annual invoices.

-2022 - Further correspondance between SHRA and the CIC took place.
+2022 - Further correspondence between SHRA and the CIC took place.

 2022-23.
-Further work by SHRA on improving the transparency of the rentcharge got put to one side whilst other matters, including two large planning applications, were being dealt with.
+SHRA's further work on improving the transparency of the rent charge was put on hold while other matters, including two large planning applications, were being dealt with.

 Sovereign Harbour Trust

-The Sovereign Harbour Trust (SHT) is a company limited by guarantee, set up to preserve and protect the environment along the beach frontage in front of Sovereign Harbour.
+The Sovereign Harbour Trust (SHT) is a company limited by guarantee established to preserve and protect the environment along the beach frontage in front of Sovereign Harbour.

 The registered office and address for correspondence is: